Erafales/JS-Proyects/README.md

 # JS-tip

-This will be a simple tip web page made using
+This will be a simple calcualtor web page
 - HTML
 - CSS
 - JavaScript